Southern Texas

 (1849, 1852), near Sandia

-A Federal supply post on the south-side of the Nueces River at the old townsite of Casa Blanca, about 25 miles northwest of Corpus Christi.
-Regarrisoned by Dragoons in 1852 and renamed Camp Merrill.
+A Federal supply post on the south side of the Nueces River at the old townsite of Casa Blanca, about 25 miles northwest of Corpus Christi.
+Regarrisoned in 1852 by Dragoons from Fort Merrill and renamed Camp Merrill.

 Fort Casa Blanca